 International space businesses will find opportunities to capitalise on existing Northern Territory space infrastructure, including the Alice Springs High Altitude Balloon Launch Facility, Arnhem Space Centre and Centre for Appropriate Technology Satellite Enterprises.
 Charles Darwin University’s Advanced Manufacturing Alliance with SPEE3D supports the upstream space industry

 NASA has also scheduled a sounding rocket campaign from the Arnhem Centre in 2022 – its first from a non-government facility.

 Skilled individuals and businesses keen to join the Northern Territory space industry have access to plenty of advice and support for migrating, investing and working here.
 There are financial incentives for business owners as well as government grants to support businesses and individuals to make their mark in the Northern Territory.

 The Darwin Innovation Hub provides startups, scaleups and established businesses with access to extensive networks, information, resources and strategies.
 Together with the Northern Territory Government, Darwin Innovation Hub is a strategic overseas partner to Project Cyclotron, a space technology focused venture building program, developed by CapVista and Singapore Space and Technology Limited.
-It also has grants available through its Entrepreneurs Programme to help eligible applicants grow their business, while its Northern Territory Angel Network gives entrepreneurs access to angel investment funding from across the Territory and the Asia-Pacific region.
+It also has grants available through its Entrepreneurs Programme to help eligible applicants grow their business.